Reef Fishes - 2013

 Stock status - Concern - Of the 60 species in the South Atlantic Fishery Management Council (SAFMC) management unit, several species are overfished.
 The overfished stocks include red porgy, red snapper, snowy grouper, speckled hind, red grouper, and Warsaw grouper.
 Several management actions have been developed by the SAFMC to reduce effort in the fishery to ensure that stocks in the fishery management complex are not experiencing overfishing.

-Current Regulations – Variable- See www.safmc.net or http://portal.ncdenr.org/web/mf/ websites for updated information.
-State and federal: greater amberjack 28 inches Fork Length (FL) (recreational) and 36 inches FL (commercial); black and gag groupers-24 inches Total Length (TL); red, scamp, yellowfin, and yellowmouth groupers 20 inches TL; red porgy-14 inches TL; vermilion, silk, and blackfin snappers 12 inches TL; red snapper no possession.
-Federal only: hogfish (not pigfish) 12 inches FL; dog, gray, cubera, mahogany, queen, schoolmaster, yellowtail and vermilion snappers 12 inches TL; and mutton snapper 16 inches TL..
+2012 Regulations – Variable- See SAFMC or NCDMF websites for updated information.
+State and federal: greater amberjack 28 inches Fork Length (FL) (recreational) and 36 inches FL (commercial); black and gag groupers-24 inches Total Length (TL); red, scamp, yellowfin, and yellowmouth groupers 20 inches TL; red porgy-14 inches TL; vermilion, dog, gray, cubera, mahogany, queen, schoolmaster, silk, yellowtail, and blackfin snappers 12 inches TL; red snapper no possession (limited season); hogfish (not pigfish) 12 inches FL; and mutton snapper 16 inches TL..

-Harvest Season – Open year round except: wreckfish have a spawning closure from January 15 April 15, shallow water grouper and red porgy have a January-April closure, and greater amberjack have an April commercial closure (no sale) with a season and quota beginning May 1, vermilion snapper have a recreational closure November 1-March 31.
+Harvest Season – Open year round except: wreckfish have a spawning closure from January 15 April 15, shallow water grouper and red porgy have a January-April closure, 1,000 pound (gutted weight) commercial trip limit for gag grouper, greater amberjack have an April commercial closure (no sale), vermilion snapper have a recreational closure November 1-March 31 and 1,500 pound commercial trip limit.
 Quotas have been developed for several species and temporary closures may occur.
-See the SAFMC ( www.safmc.net ) or NCDMF (http://portal.ncdenr.org/web/mf/) websites for more details.
+See the SAFMC or NCDMF websites for more details.

 Size and Age at Maturity – variable